utmapp/UTM/docs/installation.md

 When done, go to Apps sections and click the plus.
 Select the IPA you have downloaded, and you are done!
 Enjoy your Virtual machines!
+## Others
+Create a PR changing this file with the way in any format you want, and you are done!